 - Schanel v.
 Ford Motor Co.
 (Colo.
 Ct.
 App.
-2012) - Defended the appeal to the Colorado Court of Appeals of a 2010 jury verdict that WTO won on behalf of Ford Motor Company in an electronic throttle product liability case.
+2012) - Defended the appeal to the Colorado Court of Appeals of a 2010 jury verdict that WTO won for Ford Motor Company in an electronic throttle product liability case.

-- Defended the appeal to the New Mexico Court of Appeals of a 2009 jury verdict that WTO won on behalf of a large food store in a personal injury case.
+- Defended the appeal to the New Mexico Court of Appeals of a 2009 jury verdict that WTO won for a large food store in a personal injury case.

 - Ruppel v.
 CBS, 701 F.3d 1176 (7th Cir.
 2012) - Drafted an amicus curiae brief for the U.S. Chamber of Commerce in an appeal urging the U.S. Court of Appeals for the Seventh Circuit to correct the district court's improper application of the federal officer removal statute.
 The Seventh Circuit reversed the remand order from the Southern District of Illinois.

 - Briefed an appeal in the United States Court of Appeals for the Second Circuit, resulting in full affirmance of a verdict in favor of WTO's client, Chrysler Group, on a federal statutory issue of first impression stemming from Congress's enactment of Section 747 of the Consolidated Appropriations Act of 2010.

 - Cowan v.
 Stovall, 645 F.3d 815 (6th Cir.
 2011) - Won a ruling from the U.S. Court of Appeals for the Sixth Circuit that overturned the trial court's verdict in a federal habeas corpus appeal by WTO's pro bono client.